 Filing.

 The full source-of-funds package is filed alongside the citizenship application.
-From this point the standard 30 to 60 day VFIU clock starts.
-Files that arrived pre-audited clear in approximately one week of active screening; the rest of the window is administrative.
+From this point the standard 30–60 day VFIU clock starts.
+Applications that arrived pre-audited clear in approximately one week of active screening; the rest of the window is administrative.

 Three Beats